Brand Guardian

 Lindsay looks after the brand, both visually and written for Standard Life.
 She has a degree in Marketing but when she was younger she loved music and always wanted to be a singer.
 She tried out a few roles through work experience and realised that she enjoyed marketing.
 She’s always taken each year at a time and tried to give herself small goals along the way.

-More information about Marketing and sales directors
+More information about Marketing, sales and advertising directors

 ?